Important Online Safety Notice - Huggy Wuggy

 We recommend that devices are not allowed in the bedroom when kids are young and as they get older a curfew is implemented.
 If you have a great understanding of what they are doing on their devices and when, it will give you the opportunity to discuss certain content that children may have viewed if necessary.

-There are parental controls on all devices, make sure you and your parents use them.
+There are parental controls on all devices, make sure you and the parent community use them.
 They are usually in the settings area of the device and are relatively easy to step-through.
 You can use Google and YouTube to access instructions on how to set parental controls for particular devices.

 Trending videos and games are very tempting for young people.
 Talk to them about how they should not succumb to peer pressure or do anything that makes them feel uncomfortable online and offline.
 If they are unsure, make sure they know they can talk to you or another trusted adult.